bgd-labs/stake-token/README.md

 The `StakeToken` is not natively integrated into the aave protocol and therefore cannot use multiple sources of additional incentives.
 Additional incentives included in the `static-a-tokens` are disabled when using the `StakeTokens`.

+Since the `StakeToken` implies a decrease in `totalAssets()` over time (loss of funds), irreversible losses associated with the accuracy of calculations could occur over time.

+Losses do not exceed 1 wei if calculated relative to assets, but they can be more significant when using functions related to calculations through shares (due to OZ roundings).
+It is recommended to manually check and find more profitable ways to deposit/withdraw liquidity.
+However, in most cases, the difference should not exceed any significant amount.

 ### Inheritance

 The `StakeToken` is based on [`open-zeppelin-upgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable) contracts.